gabonator/LA104/resources/tutorial_building/readme.md

 - Building the library
   - Applications refer to methods exported by operating system.
 For this purpose we need to build a fake dynamic library which exports all available methods the operating system exposes for applications
     - Go to [/system/os_library](/system/os_library) and run **build.sh**
-    - In the build, there should appear three files: libbios_ds203.so, libbios_ds213.so, libbios_la104.so
+    - In the build folder, there should appear three files: libbios_ds203.so, libbios_ds213.so, libbios_la104.so
 - Building shell:
   - Go to [/system/apps_shell/test29_fileman](/system/apps_shell/test29_fileman)
   - Fix the path to arm toolchain in **build.sh**
   - Run the **build.sh**
-  - It will produce three application files 29fileman_ds203.elf, 29fileman_ds213.elf, 29fileman_la104.elf
+  - It will produce three application files: 29fileman_ds203.elf, 29fileman_ds213.elf, 29fileman_la104.elf
   - Take the **29fileman_la104.elf**, rename it to **shell.elf**
 - Building sample application:
   - Go to [/system/apps_experiments/test2_import](/system/apps_experiments/test2_import) which is the smallest available application which draws some fractals: